EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 another stratigraphic layer is essentially removed, allowing the underlying layers to expand (due to their porosity).
 At present day
 (or the surface age) the decompacted thickness is just the compacted thickness.
 The *decompacted_density* is the average density integrated over the decompacted thickness of the drill site (each stratigraphic layer contains a mixture of water and sediment according to its porosity at the decompacted depth of the layer).
+The *decompacted_sediment_rate* is the rate of sediment deposition in units of metres/Ma.
+At each time it is calculated as the fully decompacted thickness (ie, using surface porosity only) of the surface stratigraphic layer
+(whose deposition ends at the specified time) divided by the layer's deposition time interval.

 Finally, *tectonic_subsidence* is the output of the underlying :ref:`tectonic subsidence model <pygplates_backtrack_oceanic_and_continental_subsidence>`, and *water_depth* is obtained from tectonic subsidence by subtracting an isostatic correction of the decompacted sediment thickness.